metrixorg/MetrixSDK-AndroidSample/README.en.md

 (The default value is 100 events.)<br>

 <h3 id=setEventUploadPeriodMillis>The time interval for sending events</h3>
-By using this function, you can specify that how long the request for sending events should be sent: <br>
+By using this function, you can specify the timeout period of requests for sending events: <br>
 <div dir=ltr>

     Metrix.getInstance().setEventUploadPeriodMillis(30000);